melissawen/highlight-plugin/README.md

 TO DO
 =====

-Finish to code the side panel options
-- Colors of buttons background

 Save tags in a file to load them next time.
 - Open a dialog to ask if user want to load old tags
 - Update file with new tags